The Symptoms and Treatments of TMJ

 Talk with your dentist to see what option may be best for you, as not every option is the best for each patient.

-If you are suffering from issues like TMJ or any other issues involving your dental health, call the dental office of Curtis L. Chan, D.D.S.
-The team at Curtis Chan’s office can help you with all of your dental needs and questions, from simple cleanings to helping you with issues like tooth or jaw pain.
-Call our office today to see what services we might be able to provide you at (858) 481-9090.
+If you are suffering from issues like TMJ or any other issues involving your dental health, call the Del Mar dental office of Curtis L. Chan, D.D.S.
+The team at Curtis Chan’s office can help you with all of your dental needs and questions, from simple cleanings to help you with issues like tooth or jaw pain.
+Call our San Diego office today to see what services we might be able to provide you at (858) 481-9090.

 Comments are closed.